GreyNoise-Intelligence/GNQL/README.md

 The response format is as follows:
 ```
 {
-  "count": 0,                   // Total number of IPs matching your GNQL query (not to be confused with total number returned)
+  "count": 0,                   // total number of IPs matching your GNQL query (not to be confused with total number returned)
   "data": [],                   // response data
   "message": "ok",              // message confirming your request was handled okay
-  "query": "your_query_here"    // your GNQL query string
+  "query": "your_query_here",   // your GNQL query string
+  "scroll": "asldkjaslkdjla",   // token to use for pagination
+  "complete": false             // whether all records have been delivered or not (false means there's another page)
 }
 ```

 ## Bugs